mariadb-corporation/mariadb-connector-nodejs/README.md

 >  * resolves (no argument)
 >  * rejects with an [Error](#error).

 Gracefully end the connection.
-Connector will wait for current query, then close connection.
+Connector will wait for current executing queries to finish, then close connection.

 Example :
 ```javascript